TheAssemblyArmada/Chronoshift/README.md

  * [OpenDUNE](https://github.com/OpenDUNE/OpenDUNE) - Dune 2
  * [OpenFodder](https://github.com/OpenFodder/openfodder) - Cannon Fodder
  * [Devilution](https://github.com/diasurgical/devilution) - Diablo
+ * [Thyme](https://github.com/TheAssemblyArmada/Thyme) - C&C Generals: Zero Hour

 There is also the [Wikipedia page for open source games](https://en.wikipedia.org/wiki/List_of_open-source_video_games).

 ## Contributing

+If you are interested in contributing to Chronoshift, you will need some knowledge of C++ as a minimum requirement.
+Join the developer chat listed below for more information on what else you will need such as the idc file for the current map of the binary.

+You can also check the wiki for more information.

 ## Contact

-You can discuss development of this project on freenode in the #raplusplus channel.
+You can discuss development of this project on our [Discord server](https://discord.gg/UnWK2Tw).